nelhage/blog.nelhage.com/content/post/test-suites-as-classifiers.md

 Like all classifiers, a test suite admits two kinds of possible errors[^terminology]:

 - A **false alarm**, when the tests return “FAIL,” even though we would like to regard the change as “acceptable”
-- A **missed alarm**, when the tests return “PASS,” even though we would like to regard the chance as “unacceptable”
+- A **missed alarm**, when the tests return “PASS,” even though we would like to regard the change as “unacceptable”

 [^terminology]: These are traditionally referred to “Type I” vs ”Type II” errors, or “false positives” vs “false negatives.”
 I find either set of terms very prone to confusion and parity errors, so I’m trying to use terminology I find less ambiguous.